opensearch-project/documentation-website/_data-prepper/pipelines/configuration/buffers/kafka.md

 # kafka

 The `kafka` buffer buffers data into an Apache Kafka topic.
-It uses the Kafka topic to persist data while the data is in-transit.
+It uses the Kafka topic to persist data while the data is in transit.

 The following example shows how to run the Kafka buffer in an HTTP pipeline.
 It runs against a locally running Kafka cluster.